josearriaga/SysAdminPowershellScripts/SearchGroupsAndAddAsOwner/README.md

 This script allows you to search for and manage mail-enabled security groups and Office 365 groups in Exchange Online.
 It has the following features:

-Connects to Exchange Online using global admin credentials.
 Prompts the user to enter a keyword to search for.
 Searches for both mail-enabled security groups and Office 365 groups that contain the keyword in their name or description.
 Displays the number of groups found.